samflattery/github-practice/INSTRUCTIONS.md

 By convention, the default branch that is created in a new repository is called "master", and "origin/master" refers to "where this repository thinks the `master` brach on the remote called `origin` is".

 For development, you'll typically want to create a new branch for each feature.
-To create a new branch, you can use `git switch -c` (or `git checkout -b`, which does the same thing, though `switch` is preferred since the `checkout` command is so overloaded).
+To create a new branch, you can use `git switch -c` (which you'll often see as`git checkout -b`, but that's an older style).
 Do this now:
 ```
 git switch -c feature-branch
 ```